adafruit/Adafruit_Learning_System_Guides/Demofruit/README.md

 # Demofruit

-This is a demoscene demo for the **Adafruit Fruit Jam** (RP2350).
-Six classic-style effects, live animated menu, per-demo tracker music, and NeoPixel status strip.
+A demoscene sampler for the **Adafruit Fruit Jam** (RP2350).
+Six classic-style effects, a live animated menu, per-demo tracker music, and a NeoPixel status strip — all in a single sketch (`demofruit.ino`) that flashes as one UF2.

-This calls back the Amiga/DOS demoscene of the early 1990s.
-It includes a port of Eric Graham's 1987 *Juggler* raytracer running thousands of times faster than the original hour-per-frame hardware.
+The project is a love letter to the Amiga/DOS demoscene of the early 1990s, rebuilt on a microcontroller you can hold in your palm.
+It culminates in a faithful port of Eric Graham's 1987 *Juggler* raytracer — the demo that helped sell the world on the Amiga — running thousands of times faster than the original hour-per-frame hardware.

 ---